vectordotdev/timber-io/_docs/app/tutorials/tail-a-user.md

 title: Tail a User
 ---

-Because Timber add's context with our libraries, you can quickly filter your logs by user.
-There are 2 ways to accomplish this:
+Tailing a user allows you to filter the logs to a specific user.
+It has multiple applications:

+1. Find user reported issues easily and quickly.
+2. Verify user reported performance issues.
+Finally answer "why is the site slow?".
+3. Tail yourself while you run integration tests.

 ## Steps

+1. Issue any of the following queries `context.user.id:1234`, `context.user.name:"Ben Johnson"`, or `context.user.email:hi@timber.io`.

-1. Click the user tag on the log line itself (see below).
+Tip: you can also click the user tag directly on the line (see example below).

-2. Query directly for the user via `context.user.id:1234`, `context.user.name:"Ben Johnson"`, or `context.user.email:hi@timber.io`.

 ## Interface Example